Content by specific author

 Coordinating Composting

 Composting bioplastics shows a lot more promise than biodegrading.
 “Compostable,” according to the FTC, means the product will degrade into “useable, compost-humus-like material that enriches the soil and returns nutrients to the Earth.”
-According to the FTC, they are supposed to degrade just like leaves and food waste in a backyard composter, but due to a lack of oversight with this label, the fact is that many will still need a municipal composter to fully break down.
+According to the FTC, they are supposed to degrade just like leaves and food waste in a backyard composter.
+But due to a lack of oversight with this label, the fact is that many will still need a municipal composter to fully break down.

 Right now, consumers probably should assume that current “biodegradable” and “compostable” bioplastics can only be composted in a commercial composting facility with controlled heat and moisture (i.e., generally not the backyard heap).
 Sadly, these composters are few and far between, the majority do not accept material from individuals, and some may ban bioplastics anyway, since many bioplastics are indiscernible from conventional plastics.
-A lot of progress still needs to be made simply in terms of public access.

 The Toxicity Question